argonne-lcf/ai-testbed-userdocs/docs/sambanova/How-to-setup-your-base-environment.md

 ### Login to Login Node

-Login to the SambaNova login node.
+Login to the SambaNova login node from your local machine using the below command.
+This uses the MobilPass+ token generated everytime you login to the system.

 ```bash
 ssh ALCFUserID@sambanova.alcf.anl.gov
 ALCFUserID@sambanova.alcf.anl.govs password: < MobilPass+ code >
 ```

-Use the ssh "-v" switch to debug ssh problems.
+Note: Use the ssh "-v" option inorder to debug any ssh problems.

 ### Login to SambaNova Node

-Login to sm-01 using:
+Once you are on the login node, the sambanova system can be accessed using the alias “sm-01” that resolves to hostname sm-01.ai.alcf.anl.gov.

 ```bash
 ssh sm-01